tfontanet/tfontanet/README.md

-I teach Maths and Computer science in Paris, France
+I teach Maths and Computer science in Paris, France<br>
 I plan to use Github with my students

 <!---